-- Let someone know the name of the trail that you’ll be hiking, who you’re hiking with and when you expect to be back.
-Then, check-in with them and let them know you’ve arrived safely back at home.
+- Let someone know the name of the trail, who you’re hiking with and when you expect to be back.
+Then, check in with them and let them know you’ve arrived safely back at home.

 Everyone is different but generally speaking, you should aim to drink ~ 1 litre (~1 quart) for every two hours of hiking.
 Plan to bring a bit extra in case your hike takes longer than expected or you get lost.